This air fryer korean fried chicken is a healthier and easier way to make this classic favorite with the same great flavor and texture.

 Air fry other side - When done, spray any empty looking spots, flip, and air fry for another 15 minutes.

 Sauce the chicken up - Coat the chicken in the sauce to give it a nice glaze.

-Serve and enjoy - Garnish with sesame seeds and green onion and enjoy your delicious, slightly healthier Korean fried chicken!
+Serve and enjoy - Garnish with sesame seeds and green onion and enjoy your delicious and healthy air fryer Korean fried chicken!

 Marinade the chicken ahead of time – This will optimize the flavor of the chicken